MathematicsClubIITM/Summer-School-2024/Session 1/README.md

 # Session 1 - Polynomial Rooting & Differential Scooting

+This is the introductory session to MathLab, presented by Deenabandhan N and Madhav Bhardwaj.
+The session covers Numerical Methods (Newton-Raphson and Bisection) to find roots of functions, and Classification of Differential Equations and solutions to linear ODEs.

 ## Link to YouTube Stream:
 [Click here](https://www.youtube.com/live/PtPv5CSWL3o?feature=shared)
 ## Link to session PPTs: